Dr Deborah Lee

 ABSTRACT

 Recently there has been a rise of interest in bringing Compassion focused practices to the workplace in order to improve team functioning and wellbeing.
 The concept of compassionate leadership brings leadership into every grade and domain in the workplace so that regardless of grade or seniority compassionate leadership is everyone’s business.
-Over the last three years, Berkshire Healthcare NHS Foundation Trust has developed and rolled out a compassionate leadership programme and has trained over 1500 of its staff, integrated it into its excellent managers programme and made it part of new starters induction.
+Over the last three years, Berkshire Healthcare NHS Foundation Trust has developed and rolled out a compassionate leadership programme, trained 1500+ of its staff, and integrated it into staff induction and management training.

 Objectives of Training